kingbuzzman/django-squash/README.rst

 2. Add ``django_squash`` to your ``INSTALLED_APPS``.

-  (optional) There are some :doc:`relative/path/to/file` you can customize
+   (optional) There are some settings_ you can customize

 3. Run ``./manage.py squash_migrations`` once *after* each release